Australia-Asia Power Link: Development

-In July 2019, the project received major project status from the Northern Territory government, ensuring local support in development and construction.
-The Australian government awarded the same status in July 2020, expediting construction by facilitating coordination and permitting.
-Singapore has not yet permitted the project, but benefits for it include long-term electricity price stability, the potential to become a hub for trading renewable electricity in the Southeast Asian power grid, and meeting its agreements to cut emissions under the Paris Agreement.
+In July 2019, the project received major project status from the Northern Territory Government, ensuring local support in development and construction.
+The federal government awarded the same status in July 2020, expediting construction by facilitating coordination and permitting.
+Singapore had not yet permitted the project, but benefits for it include long-term electricity price stability, the potential to become a hub for trading renewable electricity in the Southeast Asian power grid, and meeting its agreements to cut emissions under the Paris Agreement.

 Undersea surveying of the Australian section of the (AAPL) cable route was completed in 2020 by Guardian Geomatics.

-A project development agreement was signed between Northern Territory and Sun Cable in January 2021, providing for commercial partnership.
+A project development agreement was signed between the NT Government and Sun Cable in January 2021, providing for commercial partnership.

 An Integrated Project Delivery Team (IPDT) composed of multi-disciplinary international partners was announced in October 2021, including Bechtel (Project Delivery), Hatch Ltd (HVDC Tramission), Marsh (Risk Management), PwC Australia (Project Advisory) and SMEC (Solar Generation System).
 Construction was projected to require 1,000 jobs, and operation will have 300 jobs in the Northern Territory.
+As of 2021, it was expected to deliver first supply of electricity to Darwin in 2026, Singapore in 2027 with full capacity by end of 2028.

 Australia is the world's largest exporter of coal.
 The AAPowerLink, along with the proposed wind and solar Asian Renewable Energy Hub in the Pilbara, would make it a "green energy exporting superpower."

-In March 2022, it was announced that Sun Cable raised A$210m (€139m) Series B capital to fund the continued development of the project.
-The round was led by Grok Ventures and Squadron Energy.

-At the time, it was expected to deliver first supply of electricity to Darwin in 2026, Singapore in 2027 with full capacity by end of 2028.

-Administration of Sun Cable
+2023: temporary administration

 In January 2023, Sun Cable went into voluntary administration.
 The Financial Times reported that the administration was caused after lead investors Forrest and Cannon-Brooks "clashed... over the terms of a new funding round", itself necessitated "since the project started missing milestones".

+In March 2022, it was announced that Sun Cable raised A$210m (€139m) Series B capital to fund the continued development of the project.
+The round was led by Grok Ventures (owned by Cannon-Brookes) and Squadron Energy (owned by Forrest).
+As of 5 May 2023, a process for the sale of the company has attracted four bidders, including Squadron and Grok.
+In May 2023, a consortium led by Grok Ventures and including Quinbrook Infrastructure Partners won the bid to acquire Sun Cable.
+Grok put A$65m into Sun Cable during its period in administration, and the takeover was finalised on 7 September 2023.
+The project aims to supply electricity to Darwin by 2030 (900 megawatts initially), and to Singapore a few years thereafter.
+Eventually the solar farm would produce 6 gigawatts of energy.